STMicroelectronics/BlueSTSDK_iOS/Readme.md

     Where the first 4 bytes will select the recipient of the command/data package.

-    The optional command answer must have the format:
+    The optional command answer must have the following format:

     | Length |     2     |          4          |      1     |     0-13    |
     |:------:|:---------:|:-------------------:|:----------:|:-----------:|
     |  Name  | Timestamp | Sender Feature Mask | Command Id | Answer Data |

   From the SDK point of view the messages are sent using the method [<code>BlueSTSDKFeature::sendCommand:data:</code>](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/html/interface_blue_s_t_s_d_k_feature.html#a669cd03b94a0d0c9649ecef6af22645b) and the answer is notified with a callback passed through the method [<code>BlueSTSDKFeature::parseCommandResponseWithTimestamp:commandType::data:</code>](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/com/html/interface_blue_s_t_s_d_k_feature.html#a16e1c4d33cc52bc5b19f55c126e).

+  If this characteristic does not exist, but the characteristics that export the feature is in write mode, the *command id* and the *command data* are sending directly to the feature characteristics.
+In this case is not possible answer to the command.

 - <code>00000002-000F-11e1-ac36-0002a5d5c51b</code> (Read/Write/Notify): if available it is used to access the board configuration register that can be modified using the [<code>BlueSTSDKConfigControl</code>](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/html/interface_blue_s_t_s_d_k_config_control.html) class.

 ###Example
-The ST Bluemicrosystem1 firmware implements this protocol, you can find the project source here: [Bluemicrosystem1](http://www.st.com/bluemicrosystem1)
+The ST Bluemicrosystem1 and ST Bluemicrosystem3 firmware implements this protocol, you can find the project source here: [Bluemicrosystem](http://www.st.com/bluemicrosystem)

 ##How to install the library
 ###As an external library